jay-nandvana/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-Hi, I'm Jay
+Hi, I'm Jay.
-Aspiring Data Analyst skilled in SQL, Excel, and Power BI.

-I enjoy working with data to clean, analyze, and create meaningful insights through dashboards and reports.
+I work on data analytics projects using SQL, Excel, and Power BI to clean data, analyze trends, and create dashboards that support business insights and decision-making.

 ## Skills